kckrithika/kaggle-challenges/sam-internal/k8s-in/service-mesh/README.md

 ### Phased Deployments
 1. All auto-generated and manually created/edited jsonnets should go into a sub-directory in [phase1](./templates/phase1) directory only.
-All subsequent phases are auto-created by the script [deploy-istio-to-phase.sh](./deploy-istio-to-phase.sh).
+All subsequent phases are auto-created by the script [promote-istio-templates.sh](./promote-istio-templates.sh).
-This script accepts a phase number as input argument.
+This script accepts 'from' phase and 'to' phase as input arguments.
 It can be executed from any directory using relative path.
 Example:
 ```
+# To promote istio templates from phase 1 to 2, run:
+./promote-istio-templates.sh 1 2

+# To promote istio templates from phase 2 to 3, run:
-./deploy-istio-to-phase.sh 2
+./promote-istio-templates.sh 2 3

 ```
 It generates the phase directory under [templates](./templates) if required and auto-populates the jsonnets with the required phase filter.

 2. The phase filter is defined in [istio-phases.jsonnet](./istio-phases.jsonnet).
+The corresponding release image tags are defined in [istio-releases.json](./istio-releases.json)

 3. Once the script successfully completes, run [build.sh](../build.sh).
 *Important:* If you do not run `./build.sh` for all estates but for specific estates like `./build.sh prd/prd-samtest,prd/prd-sam,par/par-sam`,